alexandertrefz/essence/packages/website/optimisations.md

 block and the arrow is gone.
 The block is not decoration: a chain numbers its names from zero, so two chains lifted into one Scope would otherwise declare one name twice.

+**A lowered Boolean consumed by an `if` is collapsed.** A condition is read as `condition.value`, because an Essence Boolean is an object and every object is true — so `if a::isLessThan(b)`, which `lower-scalar-operations` had already reduced to a JavaScript comparison, ended up as `(a.value < b.value ?
+Boolean.trueInstance : Boolean.falseInstance).value`.
+Where the condition IS such a lowering, the test it was built from is what the `if` asks and the Boolean between them is never built.
+Only that exact shape is
+collapsed: a condition that is anything else is a value, and its `value` is what JavaScript has to be asked.

 ### `elide-final-match-test`